 Another option, if you don’t want to touch any code at all or use an external HTML content editor, is to use a WordPress plugin that lets you build content inside WordPress itself.

 To learn more about this plugin, see this article:

-If you have no need or desire for doing work involving technical coding, but would still like to be able to easily create, insert and edit content containing basic HTML tags into areas of your WordPress site other than your posts or pages (e.g. your sidebar, author biography, etc.), then refer to the quick tutorial below for a really simple solution that involves spending no extra time downloading HTML software.
+If you have no need or desire for doing work involving editing code, but would still like to be able to easily create, insert and format content that may contain HTML into areas of your site other than your posts or pages (e.g. your sidebar, author bio, etc.), then see the quick tutorial below for a really simple solution that involves spending no extra time downloading software.

-In your WordPress site, there are places like text “widgets” in your sidebar, and the “About Yourself” text field in your User Profile section that let you insert HTML-formatted content.
+In your WordPress site, there are certain locations like ”widgets” in your sidebar, and the “About Yourself” text area in your User Profile section that let you insert HTML-formatted content.

-These areas, however, don’t come with a content editor like the Visual editor found in your Posts and Pages areas (Quick update: WordPress version 4.8 introduced rich text widgets that now let you format content inside the widget using a WYSIWYG editor) …
+These sections, however, don’t provide a content editor like the WYSIWYG editor found inside your Posts and Pages areas (Quick update: WordPress version 4.8 introduced rich text widgets that now let you format content inside the widget using a WYSIWYG editor) …

 WordPress Visual Editor